 A common myth with wrapping paper is that is ok to use because it can be recycled.
 It's not.
 Most of can't be recycled due to the dyes and glitter used, so it gets sent to landfill.
 This has never sat easily on my conscience and I was often found muttering under my breath as I collected it all up, trying not to spoil the excitement of Christmas morning.

-Ironically, a couple of years ago, one of my Christmas presents was a book about Japan and its culture, a lot of which honours our planet.
+A few years ago, one of my presents was a book about Japan and its culture, a lot of which honours our planet.
 The Japanese don't just honour it, they make it an art form.
 This is how I came across Furoshiki - the beautiful art of wrapping using cloth.

 I have been wrapping my gifts like this ever since.
-There are so many wins with this way of wrapping which I am going to share with you.
+There are so many wins with this way of wrapping and it is so easy.

 It's less wasteful